toddledev/documentation/docs/04-learn-nordcraft/index.md

 # Learn Nordcraft

-In the Learn Nordcraft video series, you'll build along in real-time with our Head of Developer Education, [Salma Alam-Naylor](https://whitep4nth3r.com), to explore and learn how to use Nordcraft.
+In the Learn Nordcraft video series, you'll build along in real-time with Nordcraft's Head of Developer Education, [Salma Alam-Naylor](https://whitep4nth3r.com), to explore and learn how to use Nordcraft.
 All lessons are all self-contained, and are aimed at helping you explore more advanced features and concepts as the series progresses.

 :::tip
 View the [supporting materials for the video series on GitHub](https://github.com/nordcraftengine/learn-nordcraft).